Wang-Lin-boop/PPI-Miner/README.md

 Acknowledgements
 ----
 We sincerely appreciate the Chinese Rosetta Community, Yuan Liu and Wei-kun Wu, who provide technical communication for this study.
 We also sincerely thank Joe Greener, the developer of [BioStructures](https://github.com/BioJulia/BioStructures.jl), for his help to our Julia code.
-We appreciate the technical support provided by the engineers of the high-performance computing cluster of ShanghaiTech University.
+We are also grateful for the support from HPC Platform of ShanghaiTech University.